 That same scenario exists with API security.
 The tools that exist today were borne out of the need to find and fix API errors sooner and the existing web testing tools could not adapt.
 Existing API security tools are heavily focused on the development side, which means they tend to be deployed more deeply in an organization’s infrastructure.
 So while they may see the end result of an API specific attack, their location within the infrastructure makes them ill-suited to take an action, requiring that they send a signal to a third-party tool (like a WAF) that is located nearer to the perimeter.

-Real Time Protection Means Being Proactive – not Passive
+Real-Time Protection Means Being Proactive – Not Passive

 Mitigating an attack means being proactive, responding to malicious actions immediately.
 Some of the more modern, AI-based WAFs are deployed in an active mode, most WAFs still rely on static signatures and rules based on vulnerability findings.
 The result is a high false positive rate and an equally high operational overhead to keep them in sync with application changes.
 This means that many WAFs are deployed in a passive mode which allows users to pass PCI and other compliance requirements but makes them unable to mitigate an attack directly.
 This challenge, coupled with additional management challenges and signaling delays highlights the importance of being able to see an attack in real time, and mitigate the attack in real time with policy-based actions.
 The Cequence Unified API Protection solution uses hundreds of predefined policies that can be enabled to mitigate attacks out-of-the-box based on a wide range of dynamic criteria including malicious infrastructure and thousands of attacker behavioral patterns.